Drupal4Gov/drupal4gov.us/README.md

     * [Setup GitHub SSH Keys](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
     * [Setup Acquia Cloud SSH Keys](https://docs.acquia.com/acquia-cloud/ssh/generate)

-After creating a fork of the repository in Github 9and installing all dependencies above) there are only 4 commands to get started:
+After creating a fork of the repository in Github and installing all dependencies above) there are only 4 commands to get started:

 * `git clone` (clone your fork)
 * `composer install` (install dependencies for the project)